LearnHubDipl/Diplomarbeit/backend/README.md

 - For foreign key fields should be named like the attribute name in the **java class** followed by *Id* immediately after, just like `imgId`.
 The value should reference a related entity defined in another csv file by its ID.
 - Dates should be formatted as `YYYY-MM-DDTHH:MM:SS`.
 - If there is a ManyToMany relation your csv attribute should have the **java class attribute name** just as before but instead of *Id* followed by *Ids*.
-The Value of these ids should be the ids of the referenced entities in another csv file separated by `;`. e.g. for `exam.csv:
+The Value of these ids should be the ids of the referenced entities in another csv file separated by `;`. e.g. for `exam.csv`:

 | timeLimit  | startedAt            | ... | topicPoolsIds |
 |------------|----------------------|-----|---------------|